dataseyo/Zshif/index.md

 ## What else?

 I speak Korean and Japanese conversationally and somewhat professionally (though my proficiency in Japanese has been fading recently).
 I develop mostly in python and rarely in R. Besides standard numerical computing, I'm proficient in the various gravitational wave modules and in other popular physics modules.
-I've also worked with swarms, specifically in simulating their dynamics and processing related data.
+I've also worked with swarms, specifically in simulating their dynamics and processing related data. [a relative link](2019-06-03-Logic-Fetishists.markdown)

 ```markdown